aquestry/voasis.de/docs/nebula.md

 ## Commands

 - **Group Command (velocity.admin)**: Allows admins to create and delete groups, assign groups, and get group information.
-- **Proxy Command (velocity.admin)**: More like a debug command to get the current nodes and servers from a defined proxy.
+- **Proxy Command (velocity.admin)**: More like a debug command to get the current nodes and containers from a defined proxy.
 - **Container Command (velocity.admin)**: Allows admins to start and stop, create and delete containers.
 - **Queue Command ()**: Allows players to join or leave game queues.
 - **Party Command ()**: Enables players to create and manage parties.